emk/rust-uchardet/README.md

 ```

 If you skip this step, Cargo will attempt to compile `uchardet` from the
 bundled source code instead.
-This will probably only work on Linux
-machines with CMake involved, but pull requests to improve this are
-welcomed eagerly.
+This should work if you have an appropriate
+`g++` or MSVC compiler installed, as well as `cmake`.

 ### Contributing